 The Ocean as it was a thousand years ago.
 My father told me how rich the sea was when he line fished from an open boat – the wonder he described seemed marvellous to me.
 He had studied marine biology so I spent my childhood in and on the water (mostly in it) looking for the creatures, birds and plants that lived in the shallows.
 I could compare what I saw with what he told me had been.
 Even as a child I could see how much we had lost and I was sad.

 All those stories of the sea make you who you are, maybe they go back so many generations they are in your bones.
-I first studied naval architecture thinking I could design fishing boats but the evening lectures I attended were given by, full of, grey men talking about the design of submarines and the greyness seemed to go deeper than the greyness of grace and age.
+I first studied naval architecture thinking I could design fishing boats but the evening lectures I attended were given by, and full of, grey men talking about the design of submarines and the greyness seemed to go deeper than the greyness of grace and age.
 I couldn’t help thinking the ash and soot and awful brightness, the dull earth breaking concussion of the nuclear war heads their submarines could hurl had settled in their souls.

 The three mile limit was removed.
 The great dying of the silent spring grew.
 It was heart breaking.
 No person who wished to remain sane could help engineer that.